 This blog was first written in Dutch on 22 July 2017

-Every day this week I read a different Psalm (using a book about the Psalms by Derek Prince).
+This week I read a different Psalm each day (using a book about the Psalms by Derek Prince).
 I noticed that these Psalms all started with these words: ‘Praise the Lord’.
 And I also found that often it says that we should sing joyful songs.
 I find that hard.
 Praise the Lord?
 Be joyful?
 I wrestle with grief and anger.
 My child died!
 And at the same time it feels familiar and it makes sense.
 If God is really God, He is worthy of our praise, isn’t He?

-And now I read Philippians 4:4-9, because Our Daily Bread, the devotional I always use is talking about this passage.
+And now I read Philippians 4:4-9, because Our Daily Bread, the devotional I daily use is talking about this passage.
 ‘Rejoice in the Lord always.
 I will say it again: Rejoice!’
-Again, my first response is to protest.
+Again, my first response is to object.
 Rejoice?
 Really?
-I don’t want to be glad and I do not want to rejoice, I do not want to invite happy thoughts.
+I don’t want to be glad and I don’t want to rejoice, I do not want to invite happy thoughts.

 And today, exactly four months after the birth of our stillborn daughter, our fifth child, I read this text again.
 ‘Rejoice’.
 And: ‘Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.’

 Is that perhaps what this rejoicing is about?
 That it is not about being glad about what has happened or is going to happen?
 But that it is about thinking of what is good and beautiful, and then rejoicing in a good God?
 When I saw my little girl, I was full of admiration and pride.
-I could see she was wonderfully and carefully made by God, although her life was far too short in my opinion.
+I could see God had wonderfully and carefully made her, although her life in my opinion was far too short.
 I was glad that He took great care in making her.
 Little nails, little hair, little eyes, little ribs, little feet, she was so complete and perfect.
 If I think about that, I see I have some reason to rejoice.
 Or, I have to say it differently: by thinking about that, I am rejoicing.